 Your guide will be in contact with you prior to your trip to answer any questions you might have concerning the trip or preparing for it.
 Your guide will also want your input in preparing the menu for the trip and may have specific questions for you after receiving your trip forms.

-You guides will coordinate with you the night before to ensure an efficient start for the drive to the river.
+Travel to the river via one of the North Maine Woods checkpoints where our party will register to use the river.
+From the checkpoint on travel will be over gravel roads.
 At the river, your guides will conduct a safety briefing and brief canoe orientation before heading down river including tips on packing your gear and group gear in your canoe and basic canoeing techniques.
 Usually we have lunch during the orientation/packing session, though sometimes we are able to head down river a ways before stopping for lunch.

 Camping is at designated primitive sites along the river.
 These sites will have a picnic table, established fire ring, privy, and spots for setting up your tent.
 Other than these few simple improvements there are no other services available along the river.